Orange-Health/pubsublib-python/README.md

-# pubsublib-python
+# pubsublib

-The Python Version for PubSubLib, using AWS SQS and SNS
+- Python Library for PubSub, using AWS - SNS & SQS